Next course: June 10 - 11, 2023 This course date has been cancelled. When it is rescheduled, we will post updates and send out new notifications.

 DAY 2 (Participant experiences Lessac Kinesensic work, con’t)

-8:45-9:15 Continuation of Structural NRG into the 4 Step progression
+12:30-1:45 Continuation of Structural NRG into the 5-step progression with sentences etc.

-Activity: take participants through a clinical model of using ‘smelling the flower’, and Body NRG introduction with a ‘patient’/client’
+Activity: take participants through a clinical model of using ‘pleasure smelling’, and Body NRG application with a ‘patient’/client/student, several applications with participants

-The Consonant Energy Orchestra: Fluent intelligibility without rote drill, Melodies, rhythms, and sustained tonal colors, Variety and Contrast, Interpretation
+The Consonant Energy Orchestra: Fluent intelligibility without rote drill, Melodies, rhythms, and sustained tonal colors, Variety and Contrast, Interpretation, LMRVT is based on consonant energy, which helps the resonant voice

 Activity: Begin with a hypothetical ‘problem’—lack of intelligibility on certain consonants—and take participants through a clinical model of implementing Consonant NRG to improve the outcome in a short session

-Structural Energy: Optimal, flexible mouth space for all speech and singing sounds, Relaxed and energized jaw, tongue, lips, throat, larynx, Quality production and identification of non-regional vowels/diphthongs, increased sound-wave reflection for enhanced tonal quality
+3:10-3:50 Master Class using STR and Tonal NRGs in song: Optimal, flexible mouth space for all speech and singing sounds, Relaxed and energized jaw, tongue, lips, throat, larynx, Quality production and identification of non-regional vowels/diphthongs, increased sound-wave reflection for enhanced tonal quality, power without pain, strength without strain, reaching the higher and lower notes

 Confirmations and Cancellations